OHDSI/DatabaseConnector/cran-comments.md

-This update includes 1 changes and 2 bugfixes, including the fix requested by Prof. Hornik. (see NEWS.md).
+This update includes 3 changes and 1 bugfixes. (see NEWS.md).

 ---